docker/docs/notary/getting_started.md

 ## Install Notary

-You can download precompiled notary binary for 64 bit Linux or Mac OS X from the Notary repository's
+You can download precompiled notary binary for 64 bit Linux or macOS from the Notary repository's
 <a href="https://github.com/docker/notary/releases" target="_blank">releases page on
 GitHub</a>.
 Windows is not officially